quarkus-qe/quarkus-test-plans/QUARKUS-2284.md

 ### Impact on resources:

 - Impact on lab capacity is one medium size executor
-- Required additional time for the test execution should be up to 14 minutes.
-Roughly we expect 5.5 min. for JVM mode and 8.5 min. for native mode:
+- Required additional time for the test execution should be up to 10 minutes.
+Roughly we expect 3 min. for JVM mode and 8 min. for native mode:
-  - ~ 2 minutes to install Knative Eventing
-  - ~ 30 seconds to create broker and triggers
+  - ~ 1 minute to create broker and triggers
-  - ~ 2/5 minutes to build and deploy a function in JVM/native mode
+  - ~ 2/7 minutes to build and deploy a function in JVM/native mode
-  - ~ 1 minute for uninstalling Knative Eventing
+- Knative Eventing API must be installed on our OpenShift clusters as shared namespace (`knative-eventing`) is used by all tests

 ## Getting familiar with the feature